-COVID-19 caused a significant shift in consumer sentiment; making mobile shopping ever so popular and digital brand engagement more impactful.
-While physical stores are losing traction, it’s time to adopt immersive consumer tech to attract new shoppers and to reinforce brand recognition.
+COVID-19 caused a significant shift in consumer behavior, making mobile shopping more popular and digital brand engagement more impactful.
+As physical stores are losing traction, it’s time to adopt immersive consumer tech to attract new shoppers and to reinforce brand recognition.

 Times change and so does the tech we use

 In 2016, Google claimed that 82% of users turned to their phones while in a store to make more conscious purchase decisions.
 By reading that, one might ask the question: what is it about online shopping that has made it so appealing to customers in recent years?
 And more importantly: what are the trends today?

 Convenience is a key part of online shopping, but let’s not forget about speed, the availability, and the variety of products — which are not all so easy to assess when you’re in a store.
 Yet, all of these factors are now under scrutiny due to the circumstances of the pandemic and an increasingly low-touch economy.
 But no matter how luring these value propositions of e-commerce can be, we still prefer visiting stores and browsing catalogues to buy certain things.
 Or, do we, really?

 Our receptivity to purchasing digitally has taken a sharp upturn with the proliferation and evolution of smart devices.
 In 2019, mobile accounted for 65% of all e-commerce traffic (around $2.3 trillion) and these purchases are expected to hit $3.56 trillion by the end of 2021.
 With younger consumers starting and ending more and more consumer journeys on mobile each year, brands realized the need to bridge the online and offline experience gap through better apps and mobile experiences.